Sheldon-Lloyd/CNS-Plus-business-plan-/README.md

 Going forward most of the projects will be aimed at improving our flagship product webcomic + cms although you will not be required to need the cms in order to benefit from cns products and services.
 Using the first party equal third party philosophy Whatever I build for myself my webcomic may also be useful for others and it will be made available for others free and open sourced.
 This also goes for what I learn and even my skills someone other might have a need for it so I will share and trade those as well

 # Point System
 You start off with maybe 10000.
 Which is over!
 9000! points!
 You can use the points to advertise for help for your comic book.
 Evertime someone contributes to the comic they will get poits of your choice.
 HTe more points you give the greater talent you will attract.
 The more you contribute to other projects the more points you earn.
 When you need more points you can also use cash to buy more points if you don't have time to contribute--which I assume will be the way most people use point system.
+Buying points will be the main way that CNS plus earns money.
+The second will be Ads on the comic.
+Points can also maybe be used to advertise a comic.
+Maybe the more popular CNS becomes the more points will cost to buy.
+This will mean early adopters will have the advantatage

 # Character/Idea Vault
 People can also earn points by offering their character or idea as tribute. they will get points rather it is creative commons or not it might encourage more peolple to liecnce work as creative commns because they will be the ones that people will gravitate toward.
 The characters can start as an character profile and people can ask for help drawing it or they can draw thier self.
 It will be great for artist that  need practice as a character designer.
+People can also add ideas to the vault this way people can get paid for ideas may 2 points.
+The vault is spefic to CNS plus and is the only centralized part of the website.
+People can buy these idea and characters to use in thier comic using points

 # Fan fiction
-CC work can also encourage people to make fan fictions which will also encourage CC work as they will be able to promote the th
+CC work can also encourage people to make fan fictions which will also encourage CC work.
+This become free promotion from fans including fan art.
+It will also allow fans to get paid for being fans and also create the posibilty of a a fan chaarcter being used in the comic of their favorite creator

 ## My 2 cents
 You can give 2 points to upvote on the comic character, inked page, penciled page, color page etc. This will give the contributor points.
 The owner of the comic can then choose which contribution they wnat to add to the comic.
 This makes it like patron and if you give more than 2 cents you get an NFT of the contribution.
 Maybe if you match the top contributor this way it is like biding on art expect you can not lose the bid if someone bids higher than you.

 ## My 3 Sentences
-People will get paid for contributing feedback on work but they will not get paid for upvotes at leat in the begining depending on how things go I may allow them to get paid as will but a less percentage than the people that contributed art work.
+People will get paid for contributing feedback on work but they will not get paid for upvotes at least in the begining depending on how things go I may allow them to get paid as will but a less percentage than the people that contributed art work.
 Maybe even get aid based on upvotes

 # Recurisive points
 To make sure people get paid a fair share people get paid recursvly.
 This means if I contribute a pencil someone else can take that pencil and press the button to make a deviation/change to the original.
 THe OG creater will get attribution allong with the the person that made the OG art.
 I will have to work out the distribution of points based on votes from contributors of the CNS open source project.